sophiagut/Bosch-Internship-UBC-Students/UBC_Student_Bosch_Internship_guide.md

   ## 2. Preparing Departure to Germany

 What else can I talk about?
-OH YEAH CITY LINK AND INSURANCE
+OH YEAH CITY LINK AND INSURANCE I WILL PUT A LOT OF TEXT HERE!
+AND SOME PICTURES OF MAHDIN OF COURSE

 <a name = "thirdsection/">

   ## 3. Another Test Section

 Another test text

 <a name = "fourthsection/">